coursetable/quist/README.md

 ## What is this?

 Quist (pronounced [kʊɪst], like "quick") is a small query language for querying JSON data.
 It is designed to be simple, easy to learn, and **never has syntax errors**.
+It does this by falling back to plain-text matching as soon as possible and only allows query syntax at its strictest interpretation.

 Quist is used on [CourseTable](https://coursetable.com) to query course data.